tls-md/tls-md/TLS/Concepts/GRADUALLY.md

 SLOW IN CHANGING.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The standard word for something happening gradually rather than abruptly is jiàn 漸.
+1. The standard word for something happening gradually rather than abruptly is jiàn [[漸]].
-2. Shāo 稍 refers to something happening increasingly.
+2. Shāo [[稍]] refers to something happening increasingly.
 ## Modern Chinese Criteria
 逐漸
 逐步